Types of forwarders

 A light forwarder has a smaller footprint with much more limited functionality.
 It forwards only unparsed data.
 The universal forwarder, which provides very similar functionality, supersedes it.
 The light forwarder has been deprecated but continues to be available mainly to meet legacy needs.

 When you install a universal forwarder, you can migrate checkpoint settings from any (version 4.0 or greater) light forwarder that resides on the same host.
-See About the universal forwarder in the Universal Forwarder manual for a more detailed comparison of universal and light forwarders.

 For detailed information on the capabilities of heavy and light forwarders, see Heavy and light forwarder capabilities in this manual.